okyarefe/ts_vue_apps/README.md

 ### 1. [MarvelApi](./MarvelApi)
    - **Description:** A simple app that fetches and displays data from the Marvel API.
-   - **Concepts Covered:** API integration, SPA routing, custom composables, data search and handling.
+   - **Concepts Covered:** API integration, SPA routing, composables, data search and handling, pagination.
    - **Status:** In progress